suave-ucsd/SuAVE-Documentation/Preparing a class roster for import in LimeSurvey.md

 ---
 title: Preparing a class roster for import in LimeSurvey
-parent: Key Concepts
+parent: LimeSurvey Integration
-nav_order: 7
+nav_order: 6
 ---

 # Preparing a class roster for import in LimeSurvey